 The optical switching market is a highly competitive market.
 Other companies, that have substantially greater financial, technical and other resources than us, are working on competing technologies.
-Because of their greater resources, our competitors may develop products or technologies that are superior to our own.
-The introduction of superior competing products or technology could cause our optical materials technology not to become commercially viable, which could reduce the value of our business.
+Because of their greater resources, our competitors may develop products or technologies that are superior to our own, and may more successfully market and sell their products.
+These advantages may make it difficult for the optical materials technology to become commercially viable, which could reduce the value of our business.